LimaoC/amodely/docs/amodely.py.md

 Returns a list of the bad categories in the working dataframe.

-Bad categories have less than 100 data points and as such tend to cause problems with the anomaly detection algorithm.
+Bad categories have less than 100 data points and tend to cause problems with the anomaly detection algorithm.
+If the selected dimension is ALL, an empty list is returned.

 #### `Amodely.reset_working()`